 - Insurance agents

 Second, it is important to remember that the title, “Financial Advisor”, implies nothing and does not insure any standard of care.

 Shoreline Financial Advisors is an RIA.
 An RIA is a legally obligated fiduciary.
 This is very important (shameless plug).

 Third, a “financial advisor”, depending on who they work for, is going to suggest a solution based on what they are allowed to sell.
 Yes, most “advisors” are restricted, and this impacts the cost of advice.

 - An insurance agent is probably going to sell you variable annuities (VA) – very expensive.
-VAs have a restricted list in securities that is usually the most expensive share classes.
+VAs have a restricted list of securities that is usually the most expensive share classes.
 There are also layers of fees including program fees, M&E fees and various riders.

 - A stock broker is going to sell you products from a restricted list determined by their employer.
 These lists generally exclude lower cost mutual funds and exchange traded funds (limited choice and usually more expensive).
-For example, the big brokers are not allowed to use Vanguard.
+For example, many of the big brokers are not allowed to use Vanguard.